DigitalGlobe/gbdxtools/docs/imagery_access.rst

 Base Image Classes
 --------------------------

 The following image classes represent different sources of imagery.
+These classes are returned by the ``CatalogImage`` class but can be called directly when needed.

 Idaho Images
 ^^^^^^^^^^^^^^^^^^^^^^^